Cambridge-ICCS/FTorch/README.md

 input_1 = 0.0
 input_2 = 1.0

 !
-Wrap Fortran data as Torch Tensors
+Wrap Fortran data as no-copy Torch Tensors
 !
 There may well be some reshaping required depending on the ! structure of the model which is not covered here (see examples) shape_input = (/10, 10/)